JD & Transfer Admission

 Apply to UIC Law with Your GRE Score

 UIC John Marshall Law School will also accept the GRE test scores.
 Applicants who apply with a GRE score must also register with the Credential Assembly Service (CAS) through the Law School Admission Council (LSAC).
 Other than the GRE score, the applicant’s other materials—including the application, transcripts, letters of recommendation, personal statement, resume, and supplemental statements—must be submitted to the CAS for assembly and submission.
 If the applicant has taken the LSAT, that score will also be a part of the CAS.

 While applicants need only take either the LSAT or the GRE, UIC John Marshall requires all test results from the past five years.
 For example, if an applicant has taken both exams twice within the last five years, then UIC John Marshall requires all four test results.
 Applicants may not choose which results they will share.
 If an applicant has taken the LSAT, UIC John Marshall considers the LSAT to be the primary admission test, regardless of whether the applicant has submitted a GRE score.

 If you are planning to submit your GRE scores, please review UIC John Marshall’s Statement on Acceptance and Use of the GRE for JD Admission.

 Applicants must submit undergraduate transcripts and letters of recommendation through the Credential Assembly Service (CAS).
 Files must include at least a letter of recommendation, but applicants are encouraged to submit 2–3 letters.
 We will accept up to four.

-The Law School Admission Council (LSAC) will send your CAS to UIC John Marshall once it is complete.
+The Law School Admission Council (LSAC) will send your CAS to the University of Illinois Chicago School of Law once it is complete.
 Applicants are responsible for ensuring that their CAS report is complete and that they have paid the fee required by the LSAC.